nabn/weather-app/README.md

 1. Download the [`weather-app`](https://github.com/Syncano/weather-app/archive/master.zip) repo from GitHub.
 2. Unzip the files. and open the folder.
-3. Locate the `index.js` file, and open it in your favorite text editor like Atom, WebStorm, or VIM.
+3. Locate the `index.js` file in the `scripts` folder, and open it in your favorite text editor like Atom, WebStorm, or VIM.

 ###Step 3-3 - Update the Application Code
 There are 3 items you need to modify in the `index.js` file.